Nona L. Brooks: Divine Science

 In December 1898, Brooks was ordained by Malinda Cramer as a minister in the Church of Divine Science and founded the Denver Divine Science College.
-Shortly thereafter, she inaugurated the Divine Science Church of Denver, holding its initial service on January 1, 1899, at the Plymouth Hotel in Denver, in the process becoming the first woman pastor in Denver.
+Shortly thereafter, she inaugurated the Divine Science Church of Denver, holding its initial service on January 1, 1899, at the Plymouth Hotel in Denver, in the process becoming the first female pastor in Denver.

 In 1902, Brooks founded Fulfillment, a Divine Science periodical.
 During this period, she also served on several Denver civic boards, including the Colorado State Prison Board.

 After World War I Brooks succeeded her sister Fannie James as head of the college and in 1922 Brooks aligned the growing Church of Divine Science with the International New Thought Alliance.
 In the early 1930s she moved to Australia, where she established several Divine Science organizations, returning to Chicago in 1935 and then back to Denver in 1938.

 Nona L. Brooks died March 14, 1945, in Denver, Colorado, and is buried at Fairmount Cemetery (Denver, Colorado) with her family.

 Nona was described by many who knew her as warm, gentle, and "motherly", but with "a strength that came from conviction".